fglmobile/javascript-standards/README.md

 For anything that is not mentioned specifically in the style guide, refer to (in order of priority) the [Google JavaScript Style Guide], [Airbnb JavaScript Style Guide] and other code in our codebase.
 Most importantly, if it looks like a messy hack-job **it probably is**.

+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED",  "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](http://www.ietf.org/rfc/rfc2119.txt).

 ---

 ##Table of Contents